ACTION NEEDED:

 DOJ funds programs that provide critical support to county courts and corrections, juvenile justice and law enforcement agencies.
 Among these programs are the Byrne Justice Assistance Grant Program (Byrne JAG), which helps counties across the nation utilize emerging and evidence-based approaches to the public safety challenges facing their jurisdictions, and the State Criminal Alien Assistance Program (SCAAP), which reimburses counties for costs associated with the incarceration of undocumented immigrants.

-Counties work together with all levels of government to improve public safety and these federal programs are essential to nationwide efforts to safely lower jail populations, fight recidivism and combat drug trafficking while providing treatment and alternatives to incarceration.
+Counties work together with all levels of government to improve public safety and these federal programs are essential in nationwide efforts to safely lower jail populations, fight recidivism and combat drug trafficking while providing treatment and alternatives to incarceration.
 These programs have also been the catalyst for many initiatives that have brought about cost savings to taxpayers.

-In FY 2023, Byrne JAG was funded at $770.8 million, an increase of $96.3 million compared to FY 2022.
-SCAAP was previously funded at $545 million in FY 2002 but cut in FY 2023, with a funding level of $234 million.
-Congress should maintain at least these levels of funding in FY 2024.
+In FY 2024, Byrne JAG was funded at $345.5 million, a cut of $67 million compared to FY 2023.
+SCAAP was funded at $234 million in FY 2024, maintaining the previous FY 2023 funding level.
+Congress should maintain at least these levels of funding in FY 2025.

 KEY TALKING POINTS: